A Good EDI Connection can Create Efficiencies and Reduce Costs—a DCL Logistics Customer Spotlight with Fire & Flavor

 If you are curious to learn more, please reach out to your DCL representative to get started.

 In order to qualify for SFP you must also fulfill the requirements for the Premium Shipping Program.
+These are most commonly tied to 2-day shipping which is the primary shipping option chosen by Amazon Prime members.
 The trailing 30-day eligibility requirements for Premium Shipping are:

-Eligible sellers or their 3PL are required to go through a SFP trial period and meet the following requirements on a minimum of 50 Prime trial orders.
+Eligible Amazon sellers or their 3PL are required to go through a SFP trial period and meet the following requirements on a minimum of 50 Amazon Prime trial orders.

 As noted in the SFP program terms page, you must follow these policies to maintain your SFP status: